Intuit (NASDAQ:INTU) Releases Q3 2022 Earnings Guidance

 Intuit (NASDAQ:INTU – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $7.510-$7.570 for the period, compared to the Thomson Reuters consensus estimate of $7.170.
 The company issued revenue guidance of $5.51 billion-$5.55 billion, compared to the consensus revenue estimate of $5.20 billion.

-Intuit (NASDAQ:INTU – Get Rating) last posted its earnings results on Thursday, February 24th.
-The software maker reported $1.55 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.99 by $0.56.
-Intuit had a return on equity of 20.37% and a net margin of 19.03%.
-The firm had revenue of $2.67 billion during the quarter, compared to analyst estimates of $2.72 billion.
-During the same period in the previous year, the company earned $0.16 EPS.
-The company’s revenue for the quarter was up 69.6% on a year-over-year basis.
-On average, sell-side analysts forecast that Intuit will post 7.77 EPS for the current year.

-A number of research analysts have recently commented on INTU shares.
-Oppenheimer cut their price target on Intuit from $696.00 to $588.00 and set an outperform rating for the company in a report on Friday, February 25th.
-Morgan Stanley upped their price target on Intuit from $615.00 to $715.00 and gave the stock an overweight rating in a report on Monday, November 15th.
-Zacks Investment Research upgraded Intuit from a hold rating to a buy rating and set a $492.00 price target for the company in a report on Wednesday.
-Barclays cut their target price on Intuit from $715.00 to $625.00 and set an overweight rating for the company in a research note on Tuesday, February 22nd.
-Finally, Piper Sandler cut their target price on Intuit from $770.00 to $674.00 and set an overweight rating for the company in a research note on Friday, February 25th.
-Four investment analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average price target of $616.62.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 18th.
+Shareholders of record on Monday, April 11th will be issued a dividend of $0.68 per share.
+This represents a $2.72 dividend on an annualized basis and a yield of 0.62%.
+The ex-dividend date of this dividend is Friday, April 8th.
+Intuit’s payout ratio is 34.69%.

-In related news, EVP Laura A. Fennell sold 59,286 shares of the stock in a transaction dated Wednesday, March 2nd.
-The stock was sold at an average price of $475.03, for a total transaction of $28,162,628.58.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Laura A. Fennell sold 15,000 shares of the stock in a transaction dated Wednesday, January 5th.
-The stock was sold at an average price of $607.47, for a total value of $9,112,050.00.
+In other Intuit news, EVP Laura A. Fennell sold 15,000 shares of the company’s stock in a transaction dated Wednesday, January 5th.
+The shares were sold at an average price of $607.47, for a total transaction of $9,112,050.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, EVP James Alexander Chriss sold 368 shares of the firm’s stock in a transaction that occurred on Monday, February 28th.
+The stock was sold at an average price of $478.84, for a total transaction of $176,213.12.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 74,654 shares of company stock worth $37,450,892.
-3.27% of the stock is currently owned by insiders.
+Insiders have sold a total of 74,654 shares of company stock valued at $37,450,892 in the last 90 days.
+3.27% of the stock is owned by corporate insiders.

-A number of hedge funds have recently bought and sold shares of INTU.
-EverSource Wealth Advisors LLC bought a new position in Intuit in the fourth quarter valued at approximately $54,000.
-Belpointe Asset Management LLC bought a new position in Intuit in the fourth quarter valued at approximately $153,000.
-Marshall Wace LLP bought a new position in Intuit in the fourth quarter valued at approximately $169,000.
-Virtu Financial LLC bought a new position in Intuit in the fourth quarter valued at approximately $227,000.
-Finally, Titleist Asset Management LTD. bought a new position in Intuit in the fourth quarter valued at approximately $255,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Integrated Wealth Concepts LLC increased its position in Intuit by 3.9% in the 4th quarter.
+Integrated Wealth Concepts LLC now owns 1,460 shares of the software maker’s stock valued at $939,000 after acquiring an additional 55 shares in the last quarter.
+EverSource Wealth Advisors LLC acquired a new stake in shares of Intuit during the 4th quarter worth approximately $54,000.
+Glenmede Trust Co.
+NA grew its position in shares of Intuit by 0.8% during the 4th quarter.
+Glenmede Trust Co.
+NA now owns 17,913 shares of the software maker’s stock worth $11,521,000 after buying an additional 139 shares during the period.
+Boston Private Wealth LLC grew its position in shares of Intuit by 4.9% during the 4th quarter.
+Boston Private Wealth LLC now owns 4,738 shares of the software maker’s stock worth $3,047,000 after buying an additional 223 shares during the period.
+Finally, Penserra Capital Management LLC grew its position in shares of Intuit by 21.9% during the 4th quarter.
+Penserra Capital Management LLC now owns 1,245 shares of the software maker’s stock worth $800,000 after buying an additional 224 shares during the period.
 Hedge funds and other institutional investors own 81.40% of the company’s stock.

 About Intuit (Get Rating)